MEugeV/MEugeV/README.md

 <div size='20px'> Hi! :wave: My name is Maria Eugenia Vogt.
 </div>
 <br/>
 I´m an accountant and graduated in business administration venturing into the exciting world of programming as a FullStack Developer.
-I acquired knowledge in JavaScript, NodeJS, Express, SQL, Sequelize, React, Redux, HTML, CSS and Scrum.
+I acquired knowledge in JavaScript, NodeJS, Express, PostgreSQL, Sequelize, React, Redux, HTML, CSS and Scrum.

 ## :toolbox: :heavy_check_mark: Languajes and Tools: